Your Guide on How to Get a Student Visa for Canada

 Specific Country Requirements

-If you are applying from Nigeria, you will have to pay the $85 CAN fee to collect your biometrics, plus the travel costs to London for your medical exam.
-Once your application is finalized and approved, you may wait up to 112 days to receive your permit.
+• If you are applying from Nigeria, you will have to pay the $85 CAN fee to collect your biometrics.
+You may wait up to 112 days to receive your permit.

-If you want more detailed information, you can visit this page and select your country of origin to know more about the application process based on your country.
+For more detailed information, please visit this page and select your country of origin to learn about the application process tailored to your specific country.

 You can find more information about the study permit and student life in Canada on their official international student website.